giovannipiocirillo/italy-railways-heritage/README.md

 * **Time-Travel Slider:** Visualize the network expansion year by year from 1839 to 1913.
 * **Data Inspection:** Click on any railway segment to view precise details:
     * **Length:** Precise segment length in meters.
-    * **Type:** Primary vs. Secondary lines (based on *Legge Baccarini*).
+    * **Type:** Primary vs. Secondary lines (based on historical legislation like *Legge Baccarini*).
     * **Gauge:** Standard (1435mm) vs. Narrow (950mm).

-### 2. Filtering & Control
-* **Dual-Panel Interface:** A modern "Glassmorphism" UI with separate panels for map key and operational filters.
-* **Smart Filters:** Toggle specific network types independently:
-    * Primary vs. Secondary lines.
-    * Standard vs. Narrow gauge tracks.
-* **Basemap Switcher:** Toggle seamlessly between a clean Topographic view and Satellite imagery.

-### 3. Geographical & Economic Context Layers
+### 2. Geographical & Economic Context Layers
-This dashboard tries to offer exogenous context layers to understand *why* railways were built where they were:
+Exogenous layers help explain *why* railways were built where they were:
-* **🏔️ Terrain Ruggedness Index (TRI):** Visualizes land unevenness based on Nunn & Puga (2012).
-Helps explain engineering challenges (tunnels, viaducts) and the adoption of narrow gauge in mountainous areas.
+* **🏔️ Terrain Ruggedness Index (TRI):** Based on Nunn & Puga (2012).
+Highlights engineering challenges (tunnels, viaducts) and the necessity of narrow gauge in mountainous areas.
-* **🌾 Wheat Suitability (FAO GAEZ):** Shows historical agricultural potential (Low Input/Rain-fed).
+* **🌾 Wheat Suitability (FAO GAEZ):** Shows historical agricultural potential.
 Highlights the economic drive to connect the "granaries of Italy" to ports and major cities.

+### 3. 📊 Statistics Dashboard
+A dedicated Business Intelligence view for quantitative analysis:
+* **Territorial Breakdown:** Filter statistics at National, Regional, or Provincial levels.
+* **Precise Kilometers:** Track lengths are calculated using exact geometric intersections with administrative borders.
+* **Accessibility Analysis:**
+    * **Average Territorial Distance:** Measures the mean distance of all municipalities in an area from the nearest station.
+    * **Capital Distance:** Tracks how far administrative capitals were from the network over time.

 ## 🗂️ Data sources